 Your users are waiting…

-So you’re now equipped to conceive and execute your own Facebook ad campaigns.
+So you’re now equipped to conceive and execute your own Facebook marketing ad campaigns.
 This guide should serve as a framework for all your future campaigns to ensure that you find new users and keep people engaged with your app.

 Identify your app’s unique selling point.
 Create campaigns people want to see.
 Optimise your ads to target potential users.